 Employment of marine engineers and naval architects is projected to grow 9% through 2028, faster than the average for all occupations, according to the U.S. Bureau of Labor Statistics.

 Maine Maritime is one of the best schools for providing alumni with return on investment, according to a 2019 Georgetown University study.
 Maine Maritime was sixth in the top 10 list, outscoring Harvard.
-More good news: Maine Maritime graduates in marine engineering operations often ship out on commercial vessels or oil drilling ships and earn more than $100k in compensation in their first year.
+More good news: Maine Maritime graduates in marine engineering operations often ship out on commercial vessels or oil drilling ships and earn a marine engineering salary that exceeds $100k their first year.

 Courses for marine engineering operations mirror most of those for the marine engineering technology degree but are less focused on math and science.
 The program offers the most electives and flexibility to pursue minors of any of the 4-year engineering programs at Maine Maritime.
 Through courses in the arts and sciences, you’ll become a well-rounded engineer who has the ability to think critically, solve problems, and communicate.
 Engineering faculty regularly consult with an industrial advisory committee to ensure courses align with industry needs.